kgtam-byte/DSC80_FINAL_PROJECT/README.md

 **Response Variable:** `OUTAGE.DURATION`, chosen because longer outages generally indicate more severe events and greater disruption to infrastructure and consumers.

-**Evaluation Metric:** Root Mean Squared Error (RMSE), because it measures prediction accuracy in minutes and penalizes large errors more heavily — important for a use case where severely underestimating a long outage has real consequences.
+**Evaluation Metric:** Root Mean Squared Error (RMSE), because it measures prediction accuracy in minutes and penalizes large errors more heavily, its important for a use case where severely underestimating a long outage has real consequences.
 RMSE is preferred over MAE here because large prediction errors (e.g., predicting a 1-hour outage when it lasts 5 days) are disproportionately costly.

-**Time of Prediction Justification:** All features used (`CAUSE.CATEGORY`, `CLIMATE.REGION`, `CLIMATE.CATEGORY`, `SEASON`, `POPULATION`, `TOTAL.SALES`, `POPPCT_URBAN`) represent information that would be known at or before the onset of an outage — location, climate context, and cause classification are all available before the outage resolves.
+**Time of Prediction Justification:** All features used (`CAUSE.CATEGORY`, `CLIMATE.REGION`, `CLIMATE.CATEGORY`, `SEASON`, `POPULATION`, `TOTAL.SALES`, `POPPCT_URBAN`) represent information that would be known at or before the onset of an outage, location, climate context, and cause classification are all available before the outage resolves.

 ---